otoayana/shoelace/README.md

 See [the guide to `git send-email`](https://git-send-email.io) if this is your first time using sourcehut.

 ## License
-spools is licensed under the GNU General Public License, version 3 or later.
+Shoelace is licensed under the GNU General Public License, version 3 or later.
 Refer to [the License](LICENSE) for details.